Accepting and Loving Ourselves – the Key to True Well-being

 In my experience, women are particularly hard on themselves and find it difficult to accept themselves as they are.
 Research shows that people who criticize and judge themselves tend to criticize and judge others as well.

-Most woman tell me that once they have lost a few kilos, or they have reached a certain milestone, they will be happier, and then it will then be easier to accept themselves as they are.
+Most woman tell me that once they have lost a few kilos, or they have reached a certain milestone, they will be happier, and then it will be easier to accept themselves as they are.

 Why is it so difficult to love ourselves?